wp-plugins/sully/readme.txt

 3. The admin page.

 == Changelog ==
+= 1.4 =
+* Replaced the table in the dashboard widget with a multiline format to better support the upcoming WordPress 3.8 releases 3 column dashboard layout.

 = 1.3 =
 * Added check before adding the widget/menu items to make sure the user has rights to install plugins (aka an admin).